ept-team/equinor-ctf-2022/writeups/Pwn/cantc/coldboots/README.md

 \x00\x96
 ```

-## Leak the binary - because Why not!
+## Leak the binary - because Why Not!?

-At one point I deduce the start of the executable address space from the leaked RIP, and downloaded the binary piece by piece in 0x800 byte chunks
+At one point I deduced the start of the executable address space from the leaked RIP, and downloaded the binary piece by piece in 0x800 byte chunks

 ```python
 rop.write(4,exe_base, 0x100)